-A fine collected in a parent contributing case is to be deposited with one-half going to the credit of the operating fund of the school district (or open enrollment charter school or juvenile justice alternative education program) and one-half going to the general fund of the county.
+The above fine assessed in a parent contributing case is to be deposited with one-half going to the credit of the operating fund of the school district (or open enrollment charter school or juvenile justice alternative education program) and one-half going to the general fund of the county.
 Education Code § 25.093(d).